Ambily313/Ambily313/README.md

 ## About Me 📚👩‍🎓👩‍💻

-I’m an aspiring data scientist passionate about machine learning, deep learning, and AI.
+I’m an aspiring data scientist passionate about machine learning, deep learning, and GenAI.
 With hands-on experience in building and deploying predictive models, I am continuously enhancing my skills by working on real-world projects.
 I’m particularly excited about exploring natural language processing and generative AI, and I am eager to grow my expertise in this dynamic field.

 <br>